A person who is able to discover a weakness in a system and manages to exploit it is called a hacker and this process is known as Hacking.

 First of all, privacy.
 Your data is everywhere, a part of you sitting on some servers around the world.
 Privacy is your right to decide who can use that data and how.
 The internet as we know it came into being decades ago.
 At the time, it wasn’t built with privacy in mind.
 But things have changed now.
 Not only do we need to protect ourselves against malicious agents but maybe, just maybe, a day may come when we must protect ourselves from those who are meant to be protecting us, our governments.
 Because of this, hacking no longer means just exploiting or patching up security holes in a system, it is now also a means of protecting a basic human right, the right to privacy.

 Secondly, these days the only side of hacking that people hear about is the bad one.
 Credit card theft, identity theft, ransomware, stolen accounts and data and so on.
 The mere word hacking brings with it an inherently negative vibe.
 It doesn’t have to be this way.
 We hear about millions of accounts being leaked, attacks on major websites, attacks on individuals but we near really hear about all the attacks that never occurred.
-There is a whole other side to hacking that never quite gets to see the light of day.
+There is.

 For every major hack that makes the news, many more are prevented by security specialists.
 These people, these whitehat hackers, possess exactly the same skillset as the blackhats, but they choose to use them for good.
 No software can ever be completely secure and that makes cyber security a cat and mouse game.
 A race between whitehats and blackhats.
 A battle of angels and demons, the stakes of which have never been higher than they are today.
 The global cost of cyber crime is projected to reach $2 trillion by 2019.